emuell/afseq/docs/src/API/sequence.md

 ### amplify([*self*](../API/builtins/self.md), factor : [`number`](../API/builtins/number.md) | [`number`](../API/builtins/number.md)[])<a name="amplify"></a>
 `->`[`Sequence`](../API/sequence.md#Sequence)

-> Multiply all notes volume values with the specified factor or factors.
+> Multiply all note's volume values with the specified factor or factors.
 >
 > Values outside of the valid volume range (0 - 1) will be clamped.
 >